 12.2.
 Permanence in Office.
 The directors and officers shall remain in office until the investiture of their replacements.

 12.3.
 Management Remuneration and Profit Sharing.
 Members of the Board of Directors and the Board of Officers shall receive due remuneration and may take part in profit sharing, pursuant to the legal limits.

 12.4.
 Restriction on Accumulation of Positions.
-The positions of Chairman of the Board of Directors and Chief Executive Officer or principal executive of the Company shall not be held by the same person.
+The positions of Chairman or of Co-Chairmen of the Board of Directors and Chief Executive Officer or of principal executive of the Company shall not be held by the same person.

 BOARD OF DIRECTORS

 Composition of the Board of Directors13.
 Composition of the Board of Directors.
 The Board of Directors shall comprise at least 5 (five) and at most 9 (nine) full members and alternates, all of them elected and removable by the General Shareholders’ Meeting, there being 1 (one) Chairman, 2 (two) Vice Presidents and the other Members, with no specific position or designation.
 At the Annual General Shareholders’ Meeting to deliberate on the election of members of the Board of Directors, the shareholders shall also decide on the effective number of full and alternate members of the Board of Directors for that fiscal year.